LiamArcherKiniry/gatsby-portfolio-experiment/_data/blog/2020-06-12-dct-theatre-redesign.md

 path: /DCT
 date: 2020-06-12T00:05:40.054Z
 title: DCT Theatre Redesign
+metaDescription: >-
+  In this project, I worked with a team UX designers and developers to redesign the branding and website of a local theatre organization.
+We sought to organize the information architecture of the site, revamp the user experience of buying tickets and getting information, and improve the likelihood of donations by focusing on calls to action.
 ---
 ![A preview of the site's landing page showing the page title and the menu](/assets/sitepreview.png "site preview")